pulumi/docs/content/docs/reference/pkg/azure-nextgen/web/connection.md

 import * as pulumi from "@pulumi/pulumi";
 import * as azure_nextgen from "@pulumi/azure-nextgen";

-const connection = new azure_nextgen.web.latest.Connection("connection", {
+const connection = new azure_nextgen.web.Connection("connection", {
     connectionName: "testManagedApi",
     properties: {
         api: {